 This certification targets organizations specifically using the LeSS framework for scaling Scrum.
 It may be a niche credential, but it is useful if you work or aspire to work in organizations using Less.

 When clients approach me with the question, "Which Scrum Master certification is best?" my reply has always been, "That depends."
-The best certification varies based on the following factors:
+The best certification varies based on the following factors, including career goals, industry needs, and whether you're just starting or aiming to advance.
+For those wondering is Scrum Master a good career, selecting the right certification can be a crucial step in unlocking opportunities, boosting credibility, and aligning with roles that match both skill level and professional aspirations.

 I encourage you to tackle these questions: